EverSafe Newsletter

 “BRUSHING” – AN E-COMMERCE SCAM

 A new scam that has become increasingly common is called “brushing.”
 How does it work?
 Boxes of merchandise from Amazon or other companies arrive at your door.
 The problem?
 You never ordered these goods.
 While it may feel like you have won the lottery, it’s possible you are the victim of a scam called brushing.
-The Better Business Bureau (BBB) warns consumers that this A package lying on the porchfraud can put consumers at risk.
+The Better Business Bureau (BBB) warns consumers that this fraud can put consumers at risk.
 If items you haven’t ordered suddenly appear at your residence, addressed to you, it’s likely that scammers found your address and possibly more personal identifying information online, either in a public forum or on the Dark Web.
 The senders, often foreign companies, are third-party sellers who then make it appear that you wrote a glowing online review of their merchandise and that you are a verified buyer of that merchandise.
 The phony review is then published to improve their products’ ratings – a marketing endeavor which usually does improve sales, even if the purchases are based on phony transactions.
 The scam also exposes consumers to “porch pirates.”
 Crooks use other people’s mailing addresses and accounts, and then wait and watch for the delivery of the package so they can steal it before the resident gets home.
 How can you avoid brushing?
 First, if you receive a mysterious package that you didn’t order, make sure that one of your close friends or relatives didn’t send you a gift.
 Then notify the retailer, or their Customer Service representative, about the problem.
 You should make an effort to return the package, if you can do so without incurring charges.

 GOVERNMENT / LEGISLATIVE UPDATE